citizensadvice/design-system/contributing/03-testing.md

 - Static analysis (linting, code-formatting)
 - Unit tests (jest for client-side code, rspec for ruby components)
-- Cypress tests (for behavioural tests as well as accessibility checks)
+- Playwright tests (visual regression testing, behavioural tests as well as accessibility checks)
-- Backstop (for visual regression testing)

 For development purposes we provide a top-level script to run all checks: